avani-rai/Cache-Replacement-Policy-Enhancement/README.md

-# Cache REplacement Policy Enhancement
+# Cache Replacement Policy Enhancement
 this repository contains code that builds different kinds of replacement algos that CPU uses from scratch and their comparison and analysis while handling different algorithms.